helgh/MiniRT_1337/README.md

 - [License](#license)

 ## Overview
 This document provides a high-level overview of MiniRT, a ray tracing engine implemented in C that renders 3D scenes described in a custom .rt file format.
-For specific details about the scene file format, see [System Architecture](#system-architecture).
+For specific details about the scene file format, see [-^- System Architecture](#system-architecture).

 ### -^- What is MiniRT?
 MiniRT is a ray tracing renderer that simulates light physics to generate realistic images of 3D scenes.
 The project includes both a mandatory implementation with basic features and a bonus implementation that adds advanced capabilities such as textures, bump mapping, and additional primitive types.